terrapower/armi/doc/user/inputs.rst

 * rotate the assembly relative to its current orientation; and
 * execute after any algorithmic rotation routines.

+``settings`` maps contain case setting updates that are merged with the current settings before shuffling begins each cycle, with the updated keys reported to stdout.
+Nested mappings allow several fields (e.g., multiple ``crossSectionControl`` options like ``fluxFileLocation`` and ``geometry``) to be adjusted at once.

 A cascade with no final destination defaults to deleting the assembly.
 Assemblies can be retained in the model by ending the cascade with ``SFP``.
 When ``SFP`` is specified, the discharged assembly is stored in the